-- A Plan of Study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creative component
+- A plan of study - Fulfillment of the language requirement - Tentative plans for the MA Qualifying Examination - Tentative plans for the thesis or creative component

 Creative Component.
-The course used as a creative component must be designated with an asterisk on the Plan of Study.
+The course used as a creative component must be designated with an asterisk on the plan of study.

 Submitting the Plan of Study.
-The student will finalize the typed version of the Plan, obtain signatures from all members of the advisory committee, and file the signed form with the English Graduate Office.
+The student will finalize the typed version of the plan, obtain signatures from all members of the advisory committee, and file the signed form with the English Graduate Office.
 The Graduate Director will review and sign the form, and file the completed form with the Graduate College.
-The signed Plan must be filed with the Graduate College before the student will be allowed to enroll in the 18th hour of graduate study.
+The signed plan must be filed with the Graduate College before the student will be allowed to enroll in the 18th hour of graduate study.

 Changes.
-Changes to the Plan of Study can be made with the approval of the advisory committee.
-A revised Plan should be submitted to the Graduate College at the beginning of the intended semester of graduation.
-Students make revisions on a copy of the approved Plan.
-Specific instructions are included when the Plan of Study file is downloaded.
+Changes to the plan of study can be made with the approval of the advisory committee.
+A revised plan should be submitted to the Graduate College at the beginning of the intended semester of graduation.
+Students make revisions on a copy of the approved plan stamped by the Graduate College.
+Specific instructions are included with the downloaded the plan of study file.

 Ten-Year Rule.
-A final Plan of Study may not include any course more than ten years old at the time of actual graduation.
+A final plan of study may not include any course more than ten years old at the time of actual graduation.